rich1126/mrmath/README.md

 Supports magnitude and conjugation.
 Can convert to vector using `com.asVector()`.
 Similarly, can convert `Real` and `Imaginary` to `frac` types using `com.asFrac()`.

+---

+## Polynomials

+A standard real-number polynomial class.
+You can do addition, subtraction, and multiplication.
+The multiplication operation supports scaling by an integer or float (full frac support coming later), or by another polynomial.

+Displays in the "Mathematica style" that looks like `1 + x^1 + -2x^2 + x^4` for clarity.

+---

 ## Graphics (in development)

 I like to use the [Asymptote Vector Graphics](http://asymptote.sourceforge.net) language to create diagrams.
 I use it at work, and it's an absolutely fantastic language with a pretty intuitive way of drawing things.
 It does a lot of the work for you.